Manage Access Requests#

 The following example implements the code for the access requestor (i.e., ExamplePrinter) in the example introduced in Access Requests and Grants.

-To start the access request flow:
+To start the Access Request flow:

-1. ExamplePrinter’s client-side code calls on its server-side application to create an access request.
+1. ExamplePrinter’s client-side code calls on its server-side application to create an Access Request.

-2. The server-side application can use issueAccessRequest to create an access request for the photos belonging to the resourceOwner (in this example, "https://id.example.com/snoringsue");
+2. The server-side application can use issueAccessRequest to create an Access Request for the photos belonging to the resourceOwner (in this example, "https://id.example.com/snoringsue");

 async function requestAccessToPhotos(photosToPrint, resourceOwner){